No898/ruby-rails-journey/README.md

 ### `/rails`

 Rails applications using MVC structure, built during exploration.
+Includes a mini CRM with contact management, note-taking, and theme support.
+ViewComponent is used to create reusable buttons and flash message components.

 ### `/notes`